-On June 5th 2004, title was transferred from the Coast Guard, via the Bureau of Land Management, to Benzie County.
+On June 5, 2004, title to the lighthouse was transferred from the Coast Guard to Benzie County.
 The county, in turn, immediately leased the property to The Friends of Point Betsie Lighthouse.
-After writing grants and holding dynamic fund-raisers, the group renovated the exterior of the lighthouse at a cost of about $1 million.
-As part of the renovation, the lighthouse colors were reverted to those more historically accurate shown in the photograph to the right: a black lantern, green trim and doors, and a bright red cedar shingled roof.
+After writing grants and holding dynamic fund-raisers, the group renovated the exterior of the lighthouse in 2006 at a cost of about $1 million.
+As part of the renovation, the lighthouse colors were reverted to those more historically accurate: a black lantern, green trim and doors, and a bright red cedar shingled roof.

 The energetic group restored the fog signal building in 2008, and then embarked on restoring the interior of the lighthouse.
 The ground floor of the lighthouse now serves as an exhibition area depicting the history of the lighthouse and lifesaving operations at Point Betsie, and the assistant keeper’s quarters is now a two-bedroom apartment available as a vacation rental.
 During a ceremony held at the lighthouse on June 7, 2010, The Friends of Point Betsie Lighthouse received the Governor’s Award for Historic Preservation, which recognizes key achievements in historic preservation.
 To cap off their efforts, the group succeeded in having the fourth-order Fresnel lens, which was removed from the tower in 1996 and placed on display at the Sleeping Bear Point Coast Guard Station/Maritime Museum, returned to the lighthouse.
 In January 2022, the coast guard installed an LED beacon in the lantern room at Pointe Betsie,